xlwings/xlwings/docs/r_and_julia.rst

 ========================

-While xlwings is a pure Python package, there are cross-language packages that allow for a relative straightforward use from/with other languages.
+While xlwings is a pure Python package, there are cross-language packages that allow for a relatively straightforward use from/with other languages.
 This means, however, that you'll always need to have Python with xlwings installed in addition to R or Julia.
 We recommend the `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ distribution, see also :ref:`installation`.